Tennessee vs. Toledo Predictions & Picks - Women's NCAA Tournament Second Round

 Tennessee vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest that pits the Tennessee Lady Volunteers (24-11) versus the Toledo Rockets (29-4) at Thompson-Boling Arena is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 76-64 in favor of Tennessee, who is heavy favorites by our model.
-Tipoff is at 6:00 PM ET on March 20.
+Monday's contest that pits the Tennessee Lady Volunteers (24-11) versus the Toledo Rockets (29-4) at Thompson-Boling Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 76-64 in favor of Tennessee, who is big favorites by our model.
+Game time is at 6:00 PM ET on March 20.

-The Lady Volunteers took care of business in their most recent outing 95-50 against Saint Louis on Saturday.
+Their last time out, the Lady Volunteers won on Saturday 95-50 over Saint Louis.

 Tennessee vs. Toledo Game Info